 A home server can have tons of uses, and it can be incredibly convenient for those who now have to work from home because of the pandemic.
 It can be used for storing and managing data, gaming, taking the load off your personal computer, web hosting, and even home automation (more on that later).

 It can also have more advanced uses.
 With a home server, you can run a Tor node or your own email and chat server, or even create a home VPN server.
 However, some of these may require more technical know-how.
 For now, let’s take a look at some of the more popular uses.

-So, what can you do with a home server?
+So, what can you do with home servers?
 Here’s a more in-depth look at why having a server at home is a good idea.

 Then there’s the size of those files.
 For example, a movie can take up a few gigabytes, and any cinephile will agree that the space on your computer runs out pretty fast.

-A home media server is an excellent way to free up storage and have all those media files in one place.
+A home media server is an excellent way to free up storage capacity and have all those media files in one place.
 Instead of keeping your entire household’s files scattered across different devices, setting up a home server lets you save that data in one centralized location.
 Since the server is connected to your home network, anyone in your family can access and play the media in real time from their own devices.
 This also makes file sharing between family members easier.